Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Background

 \paragraph{Diffusion Process on Riemannian Manifold} Brownian motion on a Riemannian Manifold $\mathcal{M}$ is a diffusion process generated by $\Delta_{\mathcal{M}}/2$~\citep{hsu2002stochastic} which is a generalization of the Euclidean Brownian motion.
-The transition distribution of the Brownian motion corresponds to the heat kernel, i.e. the fundamental solution to the heat equation, which coincides with the Gaussian distribution when $\mathcal{M}$ is a Euclidean space.
-One can construct a diffusion process that converges to a stationary distribution described by the Langevin dynamics with respect to the Brownian motion $\mathbf{B}^{\mathcal{M}}_t$:
+The transition distribution of the Brownian motion corresponds to the heat kernel, i.e. the solution to the heat equation, which coincides with the Gaussian distribution when $\mathcal{M}$ is a Euclidean space.
+One can construct a diffusion process that converges to a stationary distribution described by the Langevin dynamics:

-where the terminal distribution satisfies $\mathrm{d}p(x)/\mathrm{d}\text{vol}_x\propto e^{-U(x)}$~\citep{durmus2016high}.
-A diffusion process on the manifold can be simulated using the Geodesic Random Walk~\citep{jorgensen1975central,debortoli2022rsgm} which corresponds to taking a small step on the tangent space in the direction of the drift.
+where $\mathbf{B}^{\mathcal{M}}_t$ denotes the Brownian motion defined on $\mathcal{M}$, such that the terminal distribution satisfies $\mathrm{d}p(x)/\mathrm{d}\text{vol}_x\propto e^{-U(x)}$~\citep{durmus2016high} for a potential function $U$ which we describe in detail in Appendix~\ref{app:derivations:bb}.
+A diffusion process on the manifold can be simulated using the Geodesic Random Walk~\citep{jorgensen1975central, debortoli2022rsgm} which corresponds to taking a small step on the tangent space in the direction of the drift.